Equality, Diversity and Inclusion

 In addition, offering a supportive, inclusive working environment for our staff, which draws on a broad range of talent and strives to better represent the diversity of the children and young people we serve is likely to support a more confident workforce and better-informed decision making.

-Our strategic objectives for equality, diversity and inclusion guide the development of Cafcass’ new Equality, Diversity and Inclusion strategy, due to be launched in 2022.
+Our strategic objectives for equality, diversity and inclusion guide the development of Cafcass’ new Equality, Diversity and Inclusion strategy, which was launched in 2022.

 ED&I strategic objectives